astropy/specreduce/docs/extraction_quickstart.rst

 Extraction
 ----------

-The `specreduce.extract` package extracts a 1D spectrum from an input 2D spectrum (likely a background-extracted spectrum from the previous step) and a defined window, using one of the implemented methods:
+The `specreduce.extract` module extracts a 1D spectrum from an input 2D spectrum (likely a background-extracted spectrum from the previous step) and a defined window, using one of the implemented methods: